TASCA

 “Universal access to safe drinking water is a fundamental need and human right.
 Securing access for all would go a long way in reducing illness and death, especially among children.”– UNICEF

-Charlie Taflin (l.) and Fred Jacob (far right), co-inventors of The Manual Chlorinator for decontaminating drinking water in rural water systems as well as being TASCA Board of Directors members.
+Veterans Charlie Taflin (l.) and Fred Jacob (far right), co-inventors of The Manual Chlorinator for decontaminating drinking water in rural water systems as well as being members of an all veteran TASCA Board of Directors.
 Here they are discussing the advantages of chlorinated water with community Water and Sanitation Committee (CAPS) members.
 Jinotega, Nicaragua 2003.

 OUR WORK/OUR MISSION